Detroit River Stories

 March 4, 2022 27 mins

 Tepfirah Rushdan discusses her personal experiences with the Detroit River as a site of spiritual connection, ceremony, and cleansing and how this has influenced her leadership in organizations like the Black to the Land Coalition, which strives to reconnect Black and Brown folks with the land and water from which they have historically been alienated.
-She also addresses the connection between land allotment along the River and the...
+She also addresses the connection between land allotment along the...

 Mark as Played